This is just a selection of our favourites

 So Thai is set in a fabulous gunpowder cellar.

-Portivo Lounge, Raikes House, Cafe Rene, Queen’s Head, The Fountain Inn, Tall Ships (esp for fish), and England’s Glory are a few of the pubs with good food in
+Portivo Lounge, Raikes House, Cafe Rene, Queen’s Head, The Fountain Inn, The Tall Ship (esp for fish), and England’s Glory are a few of the pubs with good food in Gloucester.

 Pubs to drive to